datachainlab/iroha-ibc-modules/README.md

 # iroha-ibc-modules

 ## What's this?
-This repository contains modules and an execution environment for sending and receiving packets with the IBC Protocol between two Iroha chains.
+This repository contains modules and an execution environment for sending and receiving packets with the IBC Protocol between two Hyperledger Iroha chains.

 ## Getting Started